Immiscible two-phase flow in porous media: a statistical mechanics approach: Non-thermal statistical mechanics

 which is then the information or Shannon entropy.
 What happens if we {\it do\/} know something about the system, e.g., the average

 Jaynes solution is to maximize the information entropy given the constraint (\ref{eq4-2}).
-This determines the probabilities $p_i$.
+This determines the probabilities $p_i$, which take the Gibbs form $p_i \propto \exp(-\lambda x_i)$.

 Jaynes provided a set of circumstances for his generalized statistical mechanics to be applicable.
 Hansen et al.\ \cite{hansen2023statistical} demonstrates that these circumstances are met for steady-state immiscible two-phase flow in porous media, and hence proceeded to construct such a statistical mechanics.
-The generalized statistical mechanics in turn produces a thermodynamics-like framework at the Darcy scale.
+Even if {\it molecular\/} entropy is produced, the pore-scale Shannon entropy is {\it not\/} produced under steady-state flow.
+Hence, we may treat the system as being in equilibrium.

-We consider a cylindrical pore sample as shown in Figure \ref{fig2}.
+We consider a cylindrical pore sample as shown in Figure \ref{fig4}.
 Two immiscible fluids enter at the bottom and leave at the top.
 The side walls are closed off.
 We assume that the pore structure and chemical composition of the matrix to be statistically uniform throughout the cylinder so that away from the edges, steady-state flow is found.
 If we make transversal cuts through the sample, the structure of the porous medium and the distribution of fluids in the pore space to be statistically uniform in this region: Comparing one cut to another, we will not be able to determine which is closest to the inlet.
-Figure \ref{fig2} shows one such cut.
+Figure \ref{fig4} shows one such cut.
 Within this cut, we pick out a {\it Representative Elementary Area\/} (REA), which is large enough to represent the statistics of the sample and small enough to have the flow fluctuate.
 There is a volumetric flow rate $Q_p$ passing through the REA which may be split into a volumetric flow rate of the wetting fluid $Q_w$ and the volumetric flow rate of the non-wetting fluid $Q_n$, i.e.,

 The area of the REA is $A$.
-An area $A_p<A$ cuts through pore space.
-This area may be divided into areas cutting through the pore space filled with the more wetting fluid, $A_w$ and though the pore space filled with the less wetting fluid, $A_n$.
+An area $A_p<A$ cuts through pore space.\footnote{A note on the notation: The ``p" in $Q_p$ refers to the pressure gradient being a control variable, whereas in $A_p$, the ``p" refers to ``pore."We keep this notation in order to facilitate access to the older literature.} This area may be divided into areas cutting through the pore space filled with the more wetting fluid, $A_w$ and though the pore space filled with the less wetting fluid, $A_n$.
 We have that

 At a given time for a given REA, the fluid configuration, characterized by the velocity field $\vec v_p$ and where the fluids are, is $X$.
 The quantities that describe the REA depend on $X$, so that we have $Q_p(X)$, $Q_w(X)$, $Q_n(X)$, $A_p(X)$, $A_w(X)$, and $A_n(X)$, with $Q_n(X) = Q_p(X)-Q_w(X)$ and $A_n(X) = A_p(X)-A_w(X)$. $A_p(X)$ does not dependent on the velocity field, nor the distribution of the two fluids, but only on the shape of pore space.
 The spatial statistical fluctuations of $A_p$ are quenched, whereas the temporal and spatial fluctuations of the fluids are annealed.
 We denote $p(X)$ the probability density to find fluid and pore space configuration $X$.
 We define a {\it configurational entropy,\/}